Child sexual abuse is not just vaginal or anal penetration. It can include inappropriate touching, child pornography and forced sexual activity.

-Sexual abuse of a child happens when the child cannot understand or is too young to legally agree to sexual activity.
+Sexual abuse of a child happens when the child cannot understand or is too young to give consent to sexual activity.
 Since most children seek approval from adults, they are vulnerable to abuse.
 The use of physical force is rarely necessary.

-What Should I Do if a Child Tells Me that Someone is Abusing Her/Him?
+What Should I Do if a Child Tells Me Someone is Abusing Her/Him?

-- Keep calm.
-It is very important to remain calm.
-The child may think that your anger is directed towards her/him rather than the abuser.
+- Staying calm.
+It is important to remain calm because the child may think your anger is directed towards her/him rather than the abuser.
 Use comforting expressions as the child is relating her/his story.

-- Believe the child.
+- Believing the child.
 In most cases, children do not lie about sexual abuse.
-Let the child know that you believe her/him.
+Let the child know you believe her/him.
 Tell the child that the abuse was not her/his fault.

-- Confront the rapist.
-Confronting the rapist, especially in front of the child, may be harmful or dangerous.
+Confronting the abuser or rapist, especially in front of the child, may be harmful or dangerous.
 Leave this to the police.